Conference Agenda Committee (CAC) 2023-24

 Elizabeth Glass, known as Liz, qualified from the University of Glasgow in 1986.
 She has been a committee member of Greater Glasgow and Clyde Local Dental Committee since the late 1980s and has attended all Scottish LDC Conferences since their inception in 1999 following Devolution.
 Liz chaired Scottish LDC conference in 2008 and 2009 and has served as Treasurer since 2011, taking over from Frank Angell on his retirement from dental politics.
 In 2020 she modernised the operation of the Conference bank account, moving to online banking, with the facility for all payments to be counter-authorised by Chair or Chair-Elected, as laid down in standing orders.

-David McColl is the Chair of the Scottish Dental Practice Committee, committee member of the Area Dental Committee of Greater Glasgow and Clyde LDC and Vice Chair of the GP Subcommittee of GG&C Local Dental Committee.
-He is also the Scottish rep on the BDA Pensions Committee and is a board member of the NHS (Scotland) Pension Board.
+David McColl is the Chair of the Scottish Dental Practice Committee (SDPC) and Vice Chair of the GP Sub-committee of Greater Glasgow and Clyde Local Dental Committee.
+He also sits on the Area Dental Committee of Greater Glasgow and Clyde LDC and is on the Board of the Scottish Public Pensions Authority (SPPA).
 He is a practice owner and runs a busy NHS practice in Govanhill in Glasgow.

 BDA Policy Adviser and Conference Secretary: Kirsten Phillips